Teaching Transformers to Solve Combinatorial Problems through Efficient Trial & Error: Methodology

 \section{Methodology}

 In this work, we introduce a novel framework for reasoning with Transformers.
 Our method combines imitation learning with trial-and-error search, enabling models to go beyond learned heuristics.
+For combinatorial problems such as Sudoku, a verifier exists that can check whether a partial or complete assignment satisfies the problem’s rules; we therefore use this verifier to validate the correctness of each attempted instance.
 Specifically, when no further logical steps can be applied, the model is trained to make informed guesses, just as humans do.
 Crucially, it can backtrack when a guess eventually leads to a dead end, and attempt alternative continuations in a Depth-First Search (DFS) manner.
-By coupling simple learned rules with the flexibility to explore, our method navigates the solution space efficiently.
+By coupling simple learned rules with the flexibility to explore, while continuously relying on the verifier for correctness checks, our method navigates the solution space efficiently.
 The resulting Causal Transformer solves puzzles robustly and interpretably, showcasing emerging behaviors of progressive reasoning and self-correction.

 Our experiments showcase the capability of Transformers to learn this algorithmic behavior.
 Specifically, we observe that the models effectively learn to fill the values based on the Sudoku rules.
 When direct rule application is exhausted, the model guesses a candidate value and recovers correctly from incorrect guesses by backtracking when a dead end is identified, as in the DPLL algorithm~\citep{davis1960computing, davis1962machine}.
 As a result of these learned abilities, our method achieved near-perfect accuracy on Sudoku puzzles (99\%), demonstrating state-of-the-art performance for a NN-based Sudoku solver (see Figure~\ref{fig:results}).